Preparing the Next Generation: There is No Success without a Successor

 By Diego Castaño August 7, 2025

-When was the last time you thought about resigning from your ministerial calling?
-Some ministers contemplate quitting the ministry every Monday!
-Others have thought about leaving the ministry at the onset of recurring conflicts.
-These and other circumstances lead many to resign from the ministry.
-Still, others consider walking away from the ministry when they are unable to overcome their personal struggles.
-Leaders are not immune to human brokenness, which expresses itself through personal insecurities, feelings of inferiority, and the need for love, which often seduces ministers to abandon their spiritual gifts and their ministerial calling for short-term physical, sexual, emotional, or financial gratification.
-Some, blinded by their personal brokenness, may ignore the early signs, keeping them hidden or believing they can overcome them on their own.
+When was the last time you thought about giving up on your ministry call?
+Some ministers contemplate quitting ministry every Monday!
+Others have thought of leaving ministry at the onset of recurring conflicts.
+These, and other circumstances lead many to give up on ministry.
+Yet, others consider stepping away from ministry when they are unable to overcome their personal struggles.
+Leaders are not exempted from humanbrokenness expressed through personal insecurities, feelings of inferiority, and the need for love often seduces ministers to abandon their spiritual gifts and their ministry call for short-lived physical, sexual, emotional, or financial gratification as well.
+Some blindsided by personal brokenness may ignore early signs, keeping them hidden or believing they can overcome them on their own.
 But many ministers lack the personal training to prevail over their brokenness.
-Consequently, they don't seek help.
-On the other hand, some who are aware of their personal dilemmas lack the tools to overcome them.
+Consequently, they do not seek help.
+On the other hand, some who are aware of their personal issues lack the tools to overcome them.
 These ministers and pastors lead the church.
-The church of Jesus Christ in the twenty-first century, like the church of the first, will continue to be led by fallible men and women who have the fear of God.
-They will continue to serve in their communities knowing that they have a calling from God on their lives.
-They must exercise their ministry with resilience.
+The church of Jesus Christ in the twenty-first century like the church in the first century will continue to be led by fallible God-fearing women and men.
+They will continue to serve in their communities knowing they have a call of God in their lives.
+They must do ministry resiliently.

 By Orlando Oquendo August 5, 2025